All About Us (t.A.T.u. song): Synopsis

 The uncensored version of the music video starts off with Lena and Julia pulling up in a car, with the chorus to "All the Things She Said" playing on the radio.
-They enter a Korean restaurant as fake headlines are shown on the screen - rumors of their relationship.
+They enter a Korean restaurant as fake headlines are shown on the screen – rumors of their relationship.
 They sit at a table, take shots and begin arguing with each other, and Julia storms off.
 The headlines continue as Julia walks down the side of the restaurant, and Lena drives off after her.
 While walking down the road, Julia gets picked up by a man (played by actor Charlie Koznik).
 Lena attempts to call Julia on a cell phone, but it seems she is already on her phone with another person.
 Julia and the man eventually go to his home, where they start to have sex.
 However, it quickly turns into attempted rape, when the man begins to force himself on Julia.

 She shoves him off of her, flips the man off and calls Lena.
 However, he then physically assaults Julia, first punching her in the back of her head before pushing her through the glass top of a coffee table.
 Her phone is dropped, and Lena drives off in search of her.
 The man attempts to strangle Julia, but she is able to break free, and gain enough time to locate bullets and a gun in a case.
-When he turns around to attack her again, Julia shoots him in the head, causing his brains to be splattered on the wall.
-She then climbs out a window and down the fire escape, just in time to meet up with Lena, who drives up to her, and the two smile at each other.
+When he turns around to attack her again, Julia shoots him in the mouth at point-blank range, splattering his brains on the wall.
+She then climbs out a window and down the fire escape, just in time to meet up with Lena, who drives up to her in a getaway car, and the two smile at each other.

 Censored edits

 The censored version of the music video was heavily edited for viewing on television.
-Omitted are Julia giving the finger to the man, her being thrown into the glass, the finding of the gun, and the blood splatter.
-VEVO censors out the flipping scene and replaces it with Julia giving the man the fist.
+Omitted are Julia giving the finger to the man, her being thrown into the glass, the finding of the gun, the blood splatter and Julia kicking her assailant's body.
+Vevo censors out the flipping scene and replaces it with Julia giving the man the fist.